 In this episode number 148, you’re going to learn how to leverage the power of podcasting to build authority, network with influencers, generate more leads and acquire new customers.
 Our guest is Yann Ilunga.
-Yann is a podcasting consultant, host of four podcasts including the popular entrepreneurial show, 360 Entrepreneur Podcast.
-He’s the Founder of the world’s largest virtual summit for podcasters, the Podcast Success Summit.
+Yann is a podcasting consultant, host of four podcasts and the Founder of the world’s largest virtual summit for podcasters, the Podcast Success Summit.

 Yann, it’s great to have you on the show.